alpertunga-bile/prompt-generator-comfyui/README.md

 # Features
 - Optimizations are done with [Optimum](https://github.com/huggingface/optimum) package.
-- ONNX and transformers model are supported.
+- ONNX and transformers models are supported.
 - Preprocessing outputs.
 See [this section](#how-preprocess-mode-works).
 - Recursive generation is supported.
 See [this section](#how-recursive-works).
 - Print generated text to terminal and log the node's state under  ```generated_prompts``` folder with date as filename.

 # Example Workflow
 ![example_workflow](https://github.com/alpertunga-bile/prompt-generator-comfyui/assets/76731692/f50652a9-8751-41f3-81cf-d4cb61dd8a34)
-- **Prompt Generator Node** may look different with final version but workflow is not going to change
+- **Prompt Generator Node** may look different with final version but workflow in ComfyUI is not going to change

 # Variables
 - You can get information about variables from [this link](https://happytransformer.com/text-generation/settings/) and [this link](https://huggingface.co/docs/transformers/v4.31.0/en/generation_strategies#text-generation-strategies).